simd-lite/simd-json/README.md

 ### CPU target

 To be able to take advantage of `simd-json` your system needs to be SIMD capable.
-On `x86` it will select the best SIMD featureset (`avx2`, or `sse4.2`) during runtime.
+On `x86` it will select the best SIMD feature set (`avx2`, or `sse4.2`) during runtime.
 If `simd-json` is compiled with SIMD support, it will disable runtime detection.

 `simd-json` supports AVX2, SSE4.2 and NEON and simd128 (wasm) natively, it also includes an unoptimized fallback implementation using native rust for other platforms, however, this is a last resort measure and nothing we'd recommend relying on.